 There is something to be said about the central role that Zen Buddhism plays in Japan.
 Zen Buddhism encourages the practitioner to learn to gather one’s scattered mind and stabilise one’s attention so that it can be easier to see things more clearly and with a new perspective.
 When some space is created between our experiences and how we react to these experiences, we are able to respond with greater wisdom and care.

-While traditionally, Buddhist monks in India, China and later in Japan, traversed long distances to meditate in nature, in the recent decades the phenomenon of headspace creation has become known as restoration in environmental psychology.
-The Restoration Theory (Kaplan, 1985) and its closely connected Stress Recovery Theory (Ulrich, 1991) state that our psychophysical recovery from stress starts within minutes of entering a green space.
+While traditionally, Buddhist monks in India, China and later in Japan, traversed long distances to meditate in nature, in the recent decades the idea of headspace creation has become known as restoration in psychology.
+The Restoration Theory (Kaplan, 1985) and its closely connected Stress Recovery Theory (Ulrich, 1991) state that our recovery from stress starts within minutes of entering a green space.
 When the physical body has started to calm down – blood pressure stabilises, stress hormones in our blood decrease, muscle tension decreases – the mental health benefits also kick in.
 We start thinking more clearly, our feelings of vitality increase and our mood starts to lift.
 The urbanite can now exhale a sigh of relief, as the time needed in nature has been narrowed down to just 20 minutes a day in order to manage our mental health.

 Meditation is difficult when you try, easy when you don’t.